British brass band: Outdoor banding

-One of the main advantages of the brass band is that it is portable and capable of playing at any time and anywhere, even on the march.
+An advantage of the brass band is that it is mobile and capable of playing at any time and anywhere, even on the march.
 Marching and outdoor functions have been the preserve of the brass band for well over a century.
 Many UK brass bands are closely woven into the local community, performing outdoor civic duties throughout the year.

 The bandstand became popular in the Victorian era, typically associated with the British brass band or military band.
 It is a simple construction which not only creates an ornamental focal point, but also serves acoustic requirements whilst providing shelter from the changeable British weather.